AurelienConil/radiologic2/README.md

 This programm has the ability to start and stop all the other programm

 # conf json files
-settings.json and datajson.json will be created on the first run if non existent then, git update mechanism wont override it
+UserSettings.json and datajson.json will be created on the first run if non existent then, git update mechanism wont override it

-no need to edit settings.json, it's synced with web UI for datajson.json please look at the default
+no need to edit UserSettings.json, it's synced with web UI for datajson.json please look at the default in webapp/public/public/datajson.json

+meaning of datajson params :
+ *

 # modifying remotly
 one can download at <ip_address>:3000/datajson.json